wp-graphql/wp-graphql-woocommerce/docs/configuring-graphql-client-for-user-session.md

 ## About the environment variables

-Before we dive into the guide, it's important to note that the `process.env.*` variables used throughout the tutorial are simply string values stored in an `.env` file and loaded using the [**dotenv**](https://www.npmjs.com/package/dotenv) package.
+Before we dive into the section, it's important to note that the `process.env.*` variables used throughout the tutorial are simply string values stored in an `.env` file and loaded using the [**dotenv**](https://www.npmjs.com/package/dotenv) package.
 As a reader, you can replace these variables with any values that suit your needs.

 Here's a sample .env file to help you get started: